 The Sennheiser CX 275S In-ear Headset has been out for a while now but the model has continued to attract interest from consumers.
 We’ll have a look at the headset and see how it stacks up against other models at the same price point.
 The CX 275S is a pretty standard set of earphones with an included in-line microphone and a single-button remote.
-Update: Many more models have since been released, so be sure to check out our guide on Sennheiser earphones from the CX series.
+For the next model up, check out the Sennheiser CX 281 review.

 Thin cable raises durability concerns